elaye/ofxCurlNoise/README.md

     	curlNoise.draw(;)
     }

 You can use multiple particle emitters.
-To do this, initialize the particle system with a `vector<ParticleEmitter>` (see advanced example).
+To do this, call `ofxCurlNoise::addEmitters(vector<ParticleEmitter> emitters)` (see advanced example).

 You can set the turbulence coefficient of the curl noise programmatically by calling `ofxCurlNoise::setTurbulence(float t)`.